hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

     ... process item
 }
 ```

-By exposing the sequence you can now move the item from Ringbuffer as long as the item is still available.
-If it isn't available
+By exposing the sequence, you can now move the item from Ringbuffer as long as the item is still available.
+If it is not available
-any longer, StaleSequenceException is thrown.
+any longer, `StaleSequenceException` is thrown.

 Adding an item to Ringbuffer is also very easy:

 ```java
 Ringbuffer<String> ringbuffer = hz.getRingbuffer("rb");
 ringbuffer.add("someitem")
 ```

-The add method returns the sequence of the inserted item and this value will always be unique.
-This can sometimes be used for a
+The method `add` returns the sequence of the inserted item and this value will always be unique.
+This can sometimes be used as a
-very cheap way of generating unique id's if you are already using Ringbuffer.
+very cheap way of generating unique IDs if you are already using Ringbuffer.

-### IQueue vs Ringbuffer.
+### IQueue vs. Ringbuffer

-Ringbuffer can sometimes be a better alternative than an IQueue.
+Hazelcast Ringbuffer can sometimes be a better alternative than an Hazelcast IQueue.
 Unlike IQueue, Ringbuffer does not remove the items, it only
 reads items using a certain position.
 There are many advantages using this approach:

 * The same item can be read multiple times by the same thread; this is useful for realizing semantics of read-at-least-once or
 read-at-most-once.
 * The same item can be read by multiple threads.
-Normally you could use a IQueue per thread for the same semantic, but this is
+Normally you could use an IQueue per thread for the same semantic, but this is
-less efficient because of increased remoting.
+less efficient because of the increased remoting.
 A take from an IQueue is destructive, so the change needs to be applied for backup
-also, which is why a queue.take() is more expensive than a ringBuffer.read(...)
+also, which is why a `queue.take()` is more expensive than a `ringBuffer.read(...)`.
 * Reads are extremely cheap since there is no change in the Ringbuffer, therefore no replication is required.
 * Reads and writes can be batched to speed up performance.
-Batching can dramatically improve performance of Ringbuffer.
+Batching can dramatically improve the performance of Ringbuffer.

 ### Capacity

 By default, a Ringbuffer is configured with a capacity of 10000 items.
 Internally, an array is created with exactly that size.
 If
 a time-to-live is configured, then an array of longs is also created that stores the expiration time for every item.
-In a lot of cases you want to change this number to something that fits your needs better.
+In a lot of cases, you may want to change this number to something that fits your needs better.

-Below is a code example of a ringbuffer with a capacity of 2000 items.
+Below is a declarative configuration example of a Ringbuffer with a capacity of 2000 items.

 ```xml
 <ringbuffer name="rb">
     <capacity>2000</capacity>
 </ringbuffer>
 ```

-Ringbuffer is not a partitioned data structure in its current state; its data is stored in a single partition and the replicas
+Hazelcast Ringbuffer is not a partitioned data structure in its current state; its data is stored in a single partition and the replicas
  are stored in another partition.
-So don't create larger Ringbuffer than that safely can fit in a single JVM.
+Therefore, create a Ringbuffer that can safely fit in a single cluster member.

-### Synchronous and Asynchronous backups.
+### Synchronous and Asynchronous Backups

-A Ringbuffer by default has a single synchronous backup.
-But this can be controlled, just like most of the other Hazelcast
+Hazelcast Ringbuffer has a single synchronous backup by default.
+This can be controlled just like most of the other Hazelcast
-distributed data-structures by setting the sync and async backups.
-In the example below a ringbuffer is configured with 0
+distributed data structures by setting the sync and async backups.
+In the example below, a Ringbuffer is configured with 0
 sync backups and 1 async backup:

 ```xml